 - 1. To introduce students to the various combinations of footwork in Kathak dance tradition - 2.
 To enable students to understand and create intricate rhythmic patterns. - 3.
-To introduce students to various types of gaits - 4.
+To introduce students to various types of Gat nikas - 4.
 To Rhythmic interplay.

-On completion of the course, learners will be able to:
+After the successful completion of the course, the students will be able to

 - 1. To perform dance sequences confidently with good stamina.
-Dance flawlessly with good technical elements. - 2.
-Learn wide range of movement vocabulary of this dance tradition. - 3.
+Dance flawlessly with good technical elements.

+2. Learn wide range of movement vocabulary of this dance tradition. - 3.
 Coordination of strong foot work with soft and graceful movements - 4.
-Comprehensive knowledge of rhythmic pattern and singing
+Comprehensive knowledge of Toda, Tukda and Paran.